Image of two black students (one girl and one boy) happily constructing a robotic arm

 Since 2020, we have provided financial support to Black scholars to enable them to experiment in a cutting-edge field, that can help to change the world.
 Hot technology topics previously covered include: Misinformation, Robotics, Human Computer Interaction, Blockchain and Knowledge Graphs.

-The project will start on 1st July 2024 and may be conducted online, at the Open University campus, or both.
+The project will start in July 2025 and may be conducted online, at the Open University campus, or both.
 The award to each scholar will be £2,700.
-The deadline for applications is midday on Friday 26th April 2024
+For 2024 three scholarships were awarded.

 The benefits